-These Guidelines represent DMA’s general philosophy that self-regulatory measures are preferable to governmental intervention and regulation.
+These Guidelines represent ANA’s general philosophy that self-regulatory measures are preferable to governmental intervention and regulation.
 Self-regulatory actions by our industry are more readily adaptable to changing technology and economic and social conditions.
 They encourage widespread use of sound business practices that lead to better results for entities and valuable customer and donor experiences that improve lives while respecting individual privacy concerns.

-In this version of the Guidelines, DMA has examined many data-specific provisions and revised and updated them to reflect today’s practices.
+In this version of the Guidelines, ANA has examined many data-specific provisions and revised and updated them to reflect today’s practices.
 These revised provisions make up the Data Standards (“Standards”) contained in Part I of the Guidelines.
 Part II contains the Marketing Guidelines.
 Other than for consistency, the provisions in Part II have not been reassessed or changed from the prior version of the Guidelines.

-In addition to providing general guidance and enforceable standards to the industry, the Guidelines are used by DMA’s Committee on Ethical Business Practice Enforcement (“Committee”) as the standard to which data and marketing promotions are held.
+In addition to providing general guidance and enforceable standards to the industry, the Guidelines are used by ANA’s Committee on Ethical Business Practice Enforcement (“Committee”) as the standard to which data and marketing promotions are held.
 The Committee is comprised of seasoned marketing professionals who review consumer complaints to ensure industry adherence to these Guidelines.

 Because dishonest, misleading, or offensive communications discredit all means of advertising and marketing, observance of these Guidelines by all concerned is expected.
 All persons involved in data stewardship and marketing should take reasonable steps to encourage industry members, partners, and affiliates to follow these Guidelines as well.